Michael-Zerghe/challenge-markdown/Challenge.md

 # Michael Zerghe

-*Yesterday you said tomorrow.
-Just do It.
+*"Yesterday you said tomorrow.
+Just do It."
 Nike*

 ## Always here to put a smile on your face !